 A disclosure will not qualify if a worker commits an offence by making it, or if the information is subject to legal professional privilege (or a claim to confidentiality between a client and professional legal adviser in Scotland).

-If you report your concerns to the media, in most cases you will lose the protection of the whistleblowing provisions.
+If you report your complaints to the media, in most cases you will lose the protection of the whistleblowing provisions.

-Concerns about the handling of your own personal data by your employer would be unlikely to form a whistleblowing disclosure, unless it presented wider issues in the public interest.
-For personal information concerns you should follow our personal information complaint process.
+Complaints about the handling of your own personal data by your employer would be unlikely to form a whistleblowing disclosure, unless it presented wider issues in the public interest.
+For personal information complaints you should follow our personal information complaint process.
 Your complaint will be dealt with under our routine case handling process and you will receive an individual outcome.

 In these cases, the whistleblowing provisions will not apply.
 We will usually disclose your name and the details of your complaint to your employer (although we should still be able to withhold non-essential information if you request it).
 We have a range of powers available to us and in some cases, we can help your employer take action to put things right for you.

 Personal grievances (for example bullying, harassment or discrimination) are not covered by whistleblowing law, unless your particular case is in the public interest.